14 things every tourist must do in London

 Staying in London for a few day but want to make the most of travelling on the River?
 See more for less with a Red River Rover 72 hour pass, allowing you to make as many journeys on the cruising boats as you want.
 With a three day pass, you’ll definitely be able to soak up the capital’s atmosphere in comfort.

 The British tradition of afternoon tea began in the late 19th century, after Anna Russell, the 7th Duchess of Bedford wished to have a light snack between lunch and dinner.
 Ever since, gathering with friends to enjoy an afternoon tea in the capital has become a must-do activity, with plenty of afternoon teas available to indulge in.

-From champagne afternoon teas at Grosvenor House offering sandwiches and scones with products made in Britain, to an afternoon tea on board a double-decker bus, make time for the finer things in life with an afternoon tea.
-If you’re looking for a London afternoon tea to go the extra mile, why not book a themed tea based on Shakespeare’s A Midsummer Night’s Dream.
-With a Globe exhibition and tour of Shakespeare’s Globe included, you’ll be able to experience the best of theatre, history and British cuisine all in one.
+From champagne at Grosvenor House offering sandwiches and scones with products made in Britain, to eating on board a double-decker bus, make time for the finer things in life with an afternoon tea.
+If you’re looking for a London afternoon tea to go the extra mile, why not book a visit to the Ambassadors Bloomsbury Number Twelve Restaurant.

 See London in as many different ways as possible

 Escape the hustle and bustle of central London for a few hours and immerse yourself in a new adventure by going on an alternative guided tour.
 See parts of historic London and learn all about the Beatlemania phenomenon of the 1960s on a classic Beatles rock tour, where you’ll be able to pose on the famed Abbey Road crossing as well as locations where rock stars have lived and worked.